Your Software Firm Should be Vetting Your Idea, Too

 Vetting from the agency side is relative, though, since we’re generally lacking in your specific brand of domain expertise.
 Instead, we’re looking for the telltale signs of a quality idea and an iterative build process.
-Existing customers, prioritized features, realistic timelines, and the ability to explain complex concepts clearly all go a long way in setting up a favorable outcome.
+Existing customers, prioritized features, realistic timelines, and a budget for the stuff that comes after all go a long way in setting up a favorable outcome.

 Interested in how the pre-project process goes with a development shop?
 Check out our guide to working with an outside software firm.

 Software maintenance can take many forms — do you do the bare minimum or improve it?
 Discover the different approaches you can take and the pros and cons of each.